 ISR is an International Baccalaureate World School and Cambridge International Centre.
-Early Years and Primary school students study using the International Baccalaureate Primary Years Programme (IBPYP).
-Middle school students in Grades 6-8 follow the International Middle Years Curriculum (IMYC).
-High school students study the Cambridge International General Certificate of Secondary Education (IGCSE) in Grades 9 and 10; and Cambridge Advanced Level (A Levels) in Grades 11 and 12.
+Early Years and Primary school students study using the International Baccalaureate Primary Years Programme (IB PYP).
+Middle School students in Grades 6 - 8 follow the International Middle Years Curriculum (IMYC).
+High School students study the Cambridge International General Certificate of Secondary Education (IGCSE) in Grades 9 and 10; the International Baccalaureate Diploma Programme (IB DP) in Grade 11 and 12.

 The school is accredited by the Council of International Schools (CIS) and the Latvian State Education Quality Service.
-The school is authorised to offer IBPYP by the International Baccalaureate (IB) and is a Cambridge International Examinations Centre.
-As of February 5, 2018, International School of Riga is a candidate school for the Diploma Programme.
-This school is pursuing authorization as an IB World School.
-IB World Schools share a common philosophy - a commitment to high-quality, challenging, international education - that we believe is important for our students.
+The school is authorised to offer IB PYP and IBDP by the International Baccalaureate (IB) and is a Cambridge International Examinations Centre.